M

 They get students into learning mode

-When starting a language lesson, it is important for you as the teacher to get your students into the right mindset first.
-This applies to all ages and levels.
-ESL warm-up activities for adults may differ a little from ESL games and activities for kids and teens, but they are of the same importance.
+When you start a language lesson, you should first get your students into the right mindset.
+This approach applies to all ages and levels.
+ESL warm-up activities for adults may differ a little from ESL games and activities for kids and teens, but they carry the same importance.

-Until students are focused, they’re not going to retain new information.
+Until students are focused, they are not going to retain new information.
 Warm-ups provide a way to refocus students’ attention.
 For example, warm-ups can help if your students are tired from school or work, are stressed or preoccupied with personal problems, or come to class either overly excited or tired.

 They can provide a mental break

-ESL warm-up activities and icebreakers can also be used in the middle of the lesson if your students need a break.
-If you notice that students are no longer paying attention, are bored or tired, or just need a respite from difficult content, pull out a warm-up activity in the middle of class to get things back on track!
+ESL warm-up games, activities and icebreakers can also work in the middle of the lesson if your students need a break.
+If you notice that students are no longer paying attention, are bored or tired, or need a respite from difficult content, pull out a warm-up activity in the middle of class to get things back on track!

 They are engaging